 The hospital birth setting offers a safe environment with access to a range of physicians, medical staff, and medical technology when needed.

 Medication for Opioid Use Disorder (MOUD) Treatment

 Opioid treatment programs offer medication assisted treatment (MAT) also known as medication for opioid use disorders (MOUD).
 Methadone and/or Buprenorphine are listed, indicating what medication the program offers as part of their treatment services.
-Medication for Opioid Use Disorder treatment during pregnancy for women struggling with an opioid use disorder has been shown to have better birth outcomes, including full term birth and better birth weight, compared stopping or tapering opioids.
-These medications are most effective when part of comprehensive substance use disorder treatment services. (see Perinatal SUD Treatment Programs).
+Medication for Opioid Use Disorder treatment during pregnancy for women struggling with an opioid use disorder has been shown to have better birth outcomes, including full term births and better birth weights, compared to stopping or tapering opioids.
+These medications are most effective when part of comprehensive substance use disorder treatment services. (see Perinatal Substance Use Disorder (SUD) Treatment below).